More People Should Tune In to This Engrossing Horror Anthology Series

-In an age of endless Marvel movies, we take for granted how hard it is to tell a story that spans multiple generations and weaves disparate pieces into one grand narrative.
+In an age of Marvel movies, we take for granted just how hard it is to successfully tell a story that spans multiple generations and weaves disparate pieces into one grand narrative.
 Many have tried, many have floundered.

 Anyone with such sprawling storytelling ambitions, however, could take a lesson from the horror anthology podcast Old Gods of Appalachia from Asheville, North Carolina's DeepNerd Media.
 Launched in 2019, Old Gods is an engrossing and otherworldly saga, set in an alternate version of Appalachia, where the land is riddled with supernatural entities -- so-called "haints" and whatnot -- and the humans who often find themselves tangled up with them.
 After a friend recommended it, I powered through all available episodes in two weeks.